kiwicom/go-useragent/README.md

-# go-useragent
+# Useragent

-Formatter for internal useragent
+Useragent formatter and parser for internal useragent guidelines in Kiwi.